sofia-urosa/single-chromosome-yeast-repro/README.md

 This guide assumes you're running the code from the project's root folder.
 You can run it from elsewhere, but as a safety measure

+⚠️ Before running any shell code make sure they are executable files (chmod +x)
 ### 1. Clone the repository
 ```bash
 git clone https://github.com/sofia-urosa/single-chromosome-yeast-repro.git